 - Ask your doctor or nurse about treatments available to improve your sleep, including behavioral therapy.
 This can be effective without the use of medication.

-- The MSKCC Integrative Medicine Service offers relaxation therapies that may help you sleep better.
+- The MSK Integrative Medicine Service offers relaxation therapies that may help you sleep better.
 You can contact the service at (646) 888-0800 or go to: www.mskcc.org/cancer-care/integrative-medicine